deepgram/web-next/content/blog/posts/getting-started-with-apis/index.md

 ---
-title: Getting Started with APIs
+title: "Getting Started with APIs"
-description: Learn about what APIs are, how to use them, and make your first requests.
+description: "Learn about what APIs are, how to use them, and make your first requests."
 date: 2021-11-01
 cover: https://res.cloudinary.com/deepgram/image/upload/v1635446349/blog/2021/11/getting-started-with-apis/getting-started-with-apis-blog%402x.jpg
 authors: